nottrobin/maas-docs/en/installconfig-block.md

 maas admin block-device set-boot-disk <node-id> 10
 ```

-!!!
-Note:
+[note]
 Only an administrator can set which block device should be used as
 the boot disk and only a physical block device can be set as as the boot disk.
 This operation should be done before a node is acquired or the storage layout
 will be applied to the previous boot disk.
+[/note]